 It’s also important, with an immediate denture, that you carefully follow your dentist’s instructions.
 If your mouth gets sore right after the immediate denture is placed and you take it out, you may not be able to get it back in, because of the swelling of the tissues.
 Be sure to carefully follow your dentist’s instructions in the few days after your surgery.

 If you lose all your teeth, the best treatment is to have your teeth replaced with dental implants.
 Here at Hylan Dental Care we place and restore a lot of dental implants.
 Please visit the dental implants section of our website to read more.

 This procedure may not be for everyone.
 We invite you to come in for a free consultation so we can help you determine if you are an immediate denture candidate.
-Call us at or you can visit our make an appointment page.
+Call us at 855-876-6100 for new patients, or you can request an appointment online, by clicking on our request an appointment page.